LabeliaLabs/distributed-learning-contributivity/README.md

 ### Using the code files

-- Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the custom scenario (you can browse more available parameters in `scenario.py`).
+- Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the custom scenario (you can browse more available parameters in section [Config file parameters](#config-file-parameters) below).
 For example:
     ```yaml
     experiment_name: my_custom_experiment
-    n_repeats: 10
+    n_repeats: 5
     scenario_params_list:
      - partners_count: 3
        amounts_per_partner: [0.4, 0.3, 0.3]